lab director

 Latisha swygert

 Latisha graduated with Honors from USM with a BA in Psychology and a minor in Black Studies in May 2019.
-She is now a Clinical Psychology PhD student in Dr. Isha Metzger's lab at the University of Georgia.
+She is now a Clinical Psychology PhD student at the University of Georgia.
 Latisha completed an Honors thesis focused on the experiences and attitudes of minority young adults in relation to the current national political climate while a member of the YSURB lab.
 She also completed a NIDA summer internship in Dr. Charles' former lab at the University of Texas School of Medicine in San Antonio.
 Latisha wants to study African American mental health in graduate school and she hopes to build a career involving both research and clinical practice.